 Although it may not seem like something you need to think about at first, choosing the right real estate domain name for your website is very important.
-Whether you’re a new real estate agent and just getting your operation up and running, or you’re interested in making over and refreshing your online presence, selecting the right domain name matters.
+Whether you’re a new real estate agent and just getting your operation up and running, or you’re starting a new website as a real estate broker, selecting the right domain name matters.

 Think about it from the perspective of your leads.
 Would you take a real estate business (or any other for that matter) seriously if the URL that led to the site was full of misspellings or completely irrelevant to the business itself?
 We didn’t think so.